Staff Profile of Dr Nigel Milner

 - Fisheries Scientist

 I am a fisheries scientist with focus on the population dynamics and ecology of salmonids.
 As a fisheries consultant with APEM Ltd my current work is mainly on fish stock assessment and the response of fish and fisheries to environmental factors.
 Through my fellowship with the MEFGL at Bangor I maintain active research in salmonid life history variation and ecology.

 PhD – University of East Anglia, 1976, (NERC Fisheries Research Studentship).
 Uptake and regulation of zinc in juvenile flatfish.

 BSc – (Hons) Zoology 2(i), University of Wales, Swansea, 1972.

-Current post – Senior Fisheries Biologist, APEM Ltd, Manchester (2007-) and Honorary Research Fellow, Molecular Ecology and Fisheries Genetics Laboratory, School of Biological Sciences, Bangor University.
+Current post – Senior Fisheries Biologist, APEM Ltd, Manchester (2007-) and Honorary Research Fellow, Molecular Ecology and Fisheries Genetics Laboratory, School of Natural Sciences, Bangor University.

 Fisheries Science Manager, Environment Agency, Cardiff (2007).
 Role and activities – as below, same job, but reorganised into National Science Group, left to resume active science.

 Head of Fisheries Science, Environment Agency, Cardiff (2003–2007).
 Role and activities: as below plus; national fisheries science strategy development.

 Head of Salmon and Trout Fisheries Centre, Cardiff (1997–2003).
 Role and activities: set up and lead national fisheries centre; direct the Agency’s Fisheries Research Programme; plus research into salmonid stock assessment method development; impacts of salmon stocking on stock recovery; optimising river habitat assessment and management.